Fairmont Orchid Big Island: Is It Worth the Hype?

 The bathroom was super spacious and had both a tub and a separate shower.
 Photo credit: Marcie Cheung

-The cabinet under the TV is where you’ll find a minifridge, coffee maker, glasses, and even a hot water pot.
+The cabinet under the TV has a mini fridge, coffee maker, glasses, and even a hot water pot for making tea.

 Image of two lounge chairs on a lanai at the Fairmont Orchid.